 Child Support & Aid/Benefit Programs

 When applying for benefits or services from aid/benefit programs, families automatically get child support services.
 These families must cooperate with their child support agency in order to get these benefits and services unless they have good cause not to cooperate.
-Some of the child support paid to families getting cash benefits will be used to pay for the benefits they receive, this is known as assigning support to the state.

 These programs include: